XueliangHan/xuelianghan.github.com/masterNpeople.markdown

 * Bill Joey 4.5X
   * Sun Founder
-  * (Networking) Wrote first TCP/IP protocol stack on BSD in two weeks, and said it was not big deal, "You read the protocol, write the code".
+  * (Networking) Wrote first TCP/IP protocol stack on BSD in two weeks, and said it was not big deal, "You read the protocol, you write the code".
   * Wrote vi.

 * [Eric Steven Raymond](http://www.catb.org/~esr)